 While this is a travel blog that emphasizes how to maximize points, cash back cards are still incredibly popular purely for their simplicity.
 You spend a certain amount, and you receive a percentage of cash back in return.
 That’s it.
 No points valuations, transfer partners, or complexity.

-American Express has refreshed one of its more lucrative cash back cards, the Blue Cash Back Preferred..
+American Express has refreshed one of its more lucrative cash back cards, the Blue Cash Preferred® Card from American Express.
 Here’s what is changing, including an increased initial bonus offer.

 Cash Back Categories Are Changing On The Blue Cash Preferred

 Say goodbye to department stores and say hello to streaming services (i.e. Netflix) and transit and rideshares (i.e. the subway and Uber).
 The cash back category bonuses on the Blue Cash Preferred are the primary changes being made to the card.